Becker Muscular Dystrophy (BMD)

-Muscle deterioration in BMD usually isn’t painful in itself.
+Muscle deterioration in BMD usually is not painful in itself.
 Some people report muscle cramps at times; these usually can be treated with over-the-counter pain relievers.

 Like muscles in the limbs, heart muscles also can be weakened by lack of dystrophin.
-People with BMD often develop cardiomyopathy — heart muscle weakness — because of a deficiency of dystrophin.
+Most patients diagnosed with BMD develop cardiomyopathy — heart muscle weakness — because of a deficiency of dystrophin.
 The muscle layer (myocardium) of the heart deteriorates, just as the skeletal muscles do.

-Damage done by BMD to the heart can become life-threatening as early as the teen years, and some people with BMD have mild skeletal muscle involvement but severe cardiac problems.
+Damage done by BMD to the heart can become life-threatening as early as the teen years.
+Some people with BMD have mild skeletal muscle involvement but severe cardiac problems.
+It has been suggested that, as patients with BMD remain able to perform strenuous exercise, this high physical activity may be harmful for the cardiac muscle cells with the abnormal dystrophin.
 For these reasons, everyone with BMD should be monitored by a cardiologist.
 See the Medical Management section for more information on managing heart problems in BMD.

 To view a presentation by cardiologist Elizabeth McNally about the heart in BMD, see the August 2012 video Cardiac Complications and Management in BMD.